bill-hsiao/minesweeper/README.md

 Trying out iterative and recursive methods and benchmarking the two, for micro-performance gains.
 Maybe eliminate the constructor class for board or maybe make board with more properties so that it warrants its own constructor class.

+Some new things that I would like to implement that I find interesting.
+Blackout minesweeper: whole board never reveals, only one square is revealed at a time - and that is the one that the mouse has targeted.
+So you can take a peek at the square underneath it, but that's all you get.
+Still have to flag the proper mines and once you succeed at flagging all the correct mines then you win!

+different modes, sizes, mine %, probably change em to a variable that is set by the user wwith an additional user input menu for such things (like a little box that pops up before the game initializes that has all the available input fields for the necessary variables)

+make it more patriotic

 Refining it more.